Key Takeaways

 Integrating ABG documentation into your practice management system ensures that no result sits unreviewed.
 Automated reminder workflows flag abnormal results for clinician action, creating an auditable record that the team responded appropriately.
 This transforms ABG from a standalone lab value into part of a coordinated care narrative.

 The body never tolerates pure acid-base disturbances for long.
 Within minutes to hours, the opposing system attempts compensation.
-Understanding these reflexive responses prevents misinterpreting a normal-appearing pH as proof of a benign ABG.
+An ABG compensation chart is only useful if you read these reflexive responses correctly, because a normal-appearing pH can still hide a mixed disorder.

 Respiratory compensation for metabolic disturbances: If HCO3 drops (metabolic acidosis), the lungs hyperventilate to blow off CO2 and raise pH.
 Expected PaCO2 can be predicted using Winter’s formula: PaCO2 = 1.5 × [HCO3] + 8 ± 2.
 If the actual PaCO2 is higher than predicted, concurrent respiratory disease is present.

 Renal compensation for respiratory disturbances: If PaCO2 rises (respiratory acidosis), the kidneys retain bicarbonate to raise pH.
 Acute respiratory acidosis produces minimal HCO3 rise; chronic respiratory acidosis (COPD, neuromuscular disease) produces a more pronounced HCO3 rise because the kidneys have time to adapt.
-This distinction is crucial-a COPD patient with pH 7.35 and PaCO2 65 may be in their comfortable steady state, not in crisis.
+This distinction is crucial.
+A COPD patient with pH 7.35 and PaCO2 65 may be in a comfortable steady state, not in crisis.

 Reference materials such as the NCBI Nursing Fundamentals outline the expected compensation for each disorder, allowing clinicians to spot mixed disorders where two primary disturbances occur simultaneously.

-Book a demo: Integrate ABG documentation into your clinic workflow
+Book a demo: Integrate ABG documentation into your practice workflow

 Store ABG results, interpretation notes, and follow-up actions in one secure digital record.
 Automated workflows remind teams when follow-up assessments are due, and audit trails document exactly when and how each result was interpreted.